-Female empowerment is just one taboo pc subject that has been gaining momentum ever since the 1900’s and the birth of the suffragette movement.
-So then, the question, if we do not want to present the woman as the “weaker” sex – why do we still love it when at the end credits, the guy still rescues the girl?
+Female empowerment is just one taboo pc subject that continues to get attention.
+So then, the question, if we don’t want to present the woman as the “weaker” sex; why do we still love it when at the end credits, the guy still rescues the girl?

 Or most of the time that adage proves true…

 Happily-ever-after has been getting a facelift of sorts.
-It seems like we cannot page through the TV guide, pursue our favorite film database web page or look at upcoming box office listings without seeing headlines about the next fairy-tale re-telling about to invade our entertainment lives.
-It is a trend that I am obsessing over (in a healthy way, of course).
+It seems like we cannot look at upcoming box office listings without seeing headlines about the next fairy-tale re-telling.
+It’s a trend that I’m obsessing over.
 Ten years ago a little movie no one thought anything off appeared on the big-screen.
 It was The Princess Diaries.
-It tells from story of the 21st century teen Mia Thermopalis who is not just a social leper but also learns she is actually a real-life princess.
+It tells from story of the 21st century teen Mia Thermopalis who is not just a social leper but also learns she’s actually a real-life princess.
 Vaguely do I remember when first I saw it.
-It was Christmas and my parents had bought it for Liz and I. Since we were celebrating with my aunt’s family, it wasn’t Christmas day and my dad was late getting home from work needless to say, us girls were about to die with anticipation because we had been promised that we could watch the movie for the FIRST TIME that very night and we were ecstatic – after all, it was about a princess!
+It was Christmas and my parents had bought it for Liz and I. Since we were celebrating, but it wasn’t Christmas day and my dad was late getting home from work, we watched it.
+Needless to say, we were about to die with anticipation because we’d been promised that we could watch the movie; and after all, it was about a princess!
 What more could any young girl wish for?

-Adapting in a world that may intimidate or ridicule us because we believe things should happen in the “proper” order (Biblical) or perhaps we are convicted to stay home to raise our children is not an easy decision but God didn’t promise us that.
+Adapting in a world that may intimidate or ridicule us because we believe things should happen in the “proper” order (Biblical) or we have a conviction to stay home isn’t an easy decision.
+But God doesn’t promise us that.
 Christ sees in us a precious child no matter what we chose, and our Father is the King of Kings.
-Let’s see Hollywood top that – that is no fairy-tale.
+Let’s see Hollywood top that – that’s no fairy-tale.